-This name might have remained a seldom-heard import, if not for actor Brynn Thayer.
+This name might have remained a seldom-heard import, if not for American actress Brynn Thayer.

 Lynn and Lynne had peaked for girls about twenty years earlier, and remained in heavy use.
 So doubtless it sounded like a Brenda-Lynn mash-up to contemporary parents.
 (Brenda also ranked in the Top 20 during the mid-1950s.)

 But there’s a twist: while Brynn spent the 1980s in the Top 1000, it never quite caught on.
 Instead, the name slowly declined in use, even while Ms. Thayer remained in the spotlight.

 BRYNN BOUNCES BACK

 By the late 1990s, the baby name Brynn was back again.